FergusJPWalsh/Master-of-Data-Science/README.md

 | Programming for Data Science | 15 | 67% |
 | Text Mining and Language Analytics | 15 | 77% |
 | Data Science Research Project | 60 | 77% |

+See [this repository](https://github.com/FergusJPWalsh/corpus-erasmicum) for the Data Science Research Project